godaddy/gasket/packages/gasket-plugin-redux/README.md

 }
 ```

-## Lifecycle Events
+## Lifecycles

 ### initReduxState

 This plugin fires an `initReduxState` event when constructing the initial
 server-side state for the redux store.
 Plugins that need to modify this initial
 state can hook this event and return a modified version of the initial state or
 a Promise that resolves to a new initial state.
 Example plugin: